-- 4.4 The original and all copies of the Technical Proposal shall be placed in a sealed envelope clearly marked "TECHNICAL PROPOSAL" Similarly, the original Financial Proposal (if required under the selection method indicated in the Data Sheet) shall be placed in a sealed envelope clearly marked "FINANCIAL PROPOSAL" followed by the Loan/TA number and the name of the assignment, and with a warning "Do NOT OPEN WITH THE TECHNICAL PROPOSAL."
-The envelopes containing the Technical and Financial Proposals shall be placed into an outer envelope and sealed.
-This outer envelope shall bear the submission address, reference number and title of the Loan, and be clearly marked "Do Not Open, Except In Presence Of THE OFFICIAL APPOINTED, BEFORE [insert the time and date of the submission deadline indicated in the Data Sheet]".
-The Client shall not be responsible for misplacement, losing or premature opening if the outer envelope is not sealed and/or marked as stipulated.
-This circumstance may be case for Proposal rejection.
-If the Financial Proposal is not submitted in a separate sealed envelope duly marked as indicated above, this will constitute grounds for declaring the Proposal non-responsive. - 4.5 The Proposals must be sent to the address/addresses indicated in the Data Sheet and received by the Client no later than the time and the date indicated in the Data Sheet, or any extension to this date in accordance with para.
+- 4.4 The original and all copies of the Technical Proposal shall be placed in a sealed envelope marked "TECHNICAL PROPOSAL" Similarly, the original Financial Proposal (if required under the selection method indicated in the Data Sheet) shall be placed in a sealed envelope marked "FINANCIAL PROPOSAL" followed by the Loan/TA number and the name of the assignment, and with a warning "Do Not Open With The Technical Proposal."
+The technical and financial proposal envelopes shall be placed into an outer envelope and sealed.
+This outer envelope shall bear the submission address, reference number, and title of the Loan, and be marked "Do Not Open, Except In Presence Of The OFFICIAL APPOINTED, BEFORE [insert the time and date of the submission deadline indicated in the Data Sheet]."
+The Client shall not be responsible for misplacement, loss, or premature opening if the outer envelope is not sealed and/or marked as stipulated.
+This circumstance may be the case for Proposal rejection.
+If the Financial Proposal is not submitted in a separate sealed envelope duly marked as indicated above, this will constitute grounds for declaring the Proposal non-responsive. - 4.5 The Proposals must be sent to the address/addresses indicated in the Data Sheet and received by the Client no later than the date indicated in the Data Sheet, or any extension to this date under para.
 2.2.
 Any proposal received by the Client after the deadline for submission shall be returned unopened. - 4.6 The Client shall open the Technical Proposal immediately after the deadline for its submission.
 The envelopes with the Financial Proposal shall remain sealed and securely stored.